Best Organic Chicken Starter Feed Reviews (2026): Complete Brand Comparison

 Kalmbach Feeds Organic Starter Grower

-Best For: Keepers with large flocks, meatbirds, or those on a budget.
+Best For: Keepers with large flocks, meatbirds, or those seeking good value in organic feed.

-The “Personal” Experience: When I expanded my flock to 25 birds, buying 5lb bags became a joke.
-I switched to Kalmbach because I could get a 50lb bag without breaking the bank.
+The Personal Experience: When I expanded my flock to 25 birds, buying 5 lb bags became a joke.
+I switched to Kalmbach because I could get a larger bag without breaking the bank.

 The interesting thing about Kalmbach is the palatability.
 One user noted their birds “go through the first bag awfully fast,” and I found the same.
 The birds love it.
 It’s a clean crumble that transitions easily to their layer feed later on.
 It doesn’t have the “story” of Mile Four or the “fish power” of New Country, but my birds grew out consistent and healthy.